Wedding of Prince Harry and Meghan Markle: Groom, best man and page boys

 Prince Harry and the Duke of Cambridge wore the frock coat uniform of the Blues and Royals (Royal Horse Guards and 1st Dragoons) in which both were commissioned, (Note: The Duke of Cambridge was commissioned as a Second Lieutenant in the British Army in December 2006 before joining the Blues and Royals as a troop commander.
 In January 2009, he transferred his commission to the Royal Air Force.) and Prince Harry served for 10 years, including in combat in Afghanistan.
 The uniforms were made by Dege & Skinner, gentleman's tailors and uniform makers, of Savile Row, London.
 The groom asked for and received the Queen's permission to keep his beard, as beards were then only permitted under exceptional circumstances in the British Army.
 Prince Harry wore the rank of major with the star of the Royal Victorian Order, of which he is a Knight Commander, along with the ribbons of the Royal Victorian Order, Operational Service Medal for Afghanistan, Queen Elizabeth II Golden Jubilee Medal and Queen Elizabeth II Diamond Jubilee Medal, and Army Air Corps wings.

 Prince William, also with the rank of major, had the cypher on his shoulder straps and gold aiguillettes on his right shoulder (indicating his position as an aide-de-camp to the Queen), and wore the star of the Order of the Garter, the ribbons of the two jubilee medals, and his RAF wings.
 The pageboys wore uniforms by Dege & Skinner that resembled the uniform of the Blues and Royals worn by the groom and best man.
-Each page boy had his initials on the shoulders in place of rank badges.
+Each boy had his initials on the shoulders in place of rank badges.